co-juror and co-curator for video and new media focus fresh paint art fair #11, tel aviv

 In his video Giverny Gardens, Sasha Tamarin takes a day trip to the gardens where Claude Monet lived and work.
 The site is packed with tourists leading Tamarin to focus on filming the visitors and his interaction with them.
 The visit becomes a kind of anthropological study, exploring the prevalence of technology in today’s tourist experience.

-Curated by CCA, The Center for Contemporary Art, Nicola Trezzii, Danielle Gorodenzik, Bar Goren, Judith Lenglart.
+Curated by CCA, The Center for Contemporary Art, Nicola Trezzi, Danielle Gorodenzik, Bar Goren, Judith Lenglart.
 (June 2019)